 The World Trade Center is more than its signature twin towers: it is a complex of seven buildings on 16-acres, constructed and operated by the Port Authority of New York and New Jersey (PANYNJ).
 The towers, One and Two World Trade Center, rise at the heart of the complex, each climbing more than 100 feet higher than the silver mast of the Empire State Building.

-On 9/21/2001, both of the twin towers of the World Trade Center were destroyed by a devastating terrorist attack in which two aircraft flew into the buildings.
+On 11 September 2001, both of the twin towers of the World Trade Center were destroyed by a devastating terrorist attack in which two aircraft were flown into the buildings.

 - associate relationship with Laffoley, Paul (born 14 August 1935).
 Notes: Worked as architect